 - Defining The Issues:

--Sola Ecclesia is the Latin term that describes the Roman Catholic belief that the church is the final authority in all religious matters (as opposed to the Protestant position of Sola Scriptura).
+-Sola Ecclesia is the Latin term that describes the Roman Catholic belief that the church, not Scripture, is the final authority in religious matters.
 The Church of Rome touts itself to be the infallible, true church established by Jesus Christ who appointed the Apostle Peter as its first pope.
 Thus, Rome demands from its members complete and unquestioned submission to its authority.

--Consequently, the Church of Rome claims that Christians who rely on the Bible alone for testing the truthfulness of doctrine rather than the Magisterium will inevitably end up in a state of hopeless confusion.
-Irreconcilable doctrinal contradictions exist.
-Thus, truth cannot be known from Scripture itself but must be unpacked by an earthly organization.
+-Consequently, the Church of Rome claims that Christians who rely on the Bible alone for teaching and correcting doctrinal error rather than the Magisterium will inevitably end up in a state of hopeless confusion.
+Irreconcilable doctrinal contradictions will exist for which there is no remedy.
+No one can know anything for sure because no one is infallible.
+Thus, Scripture is not to be examined by itself, but must be unpacked by an earthly organization.

 -The claim that we need an infallible interpreter of Scripture is essentially the same as saying that the Bible is too difficult for the average person to understand.
-Both ideas use the same logic in their premises in order to reach the same conclusions.
-If the basic message of Scripture is clear enough for us to understand, then why would we need an infallible interpreter in the first place?
-If Christ entrusted the preservation of His teaching to an infallible teaching office, then why do we even have a Bible?
+Both ideas use the same logic in their premises in order to reach the same conclusion.
+If the basic message of Scripture is clear enough for us to understand on our own, then why would we need an infallible interpreter in the first place?
+If Christ entrusted the preservation of His teaching to an infallible office, then why do we even have a Bible?
+This is essentially an attack on the reliability of human reason and the ability of the mind to recognize what truth is.

 -“...the Church, to whom the transmission and interpretation of Revelation is entrusted, does not derive her certainty about all revealed truths from the Holy Scriptures alone.
 Both Scripture and Tradition must be accepted and honored with equal sentiments of devotion and reverence.”
 (CCC # 82)